A Probabilistic Framework for Modular Continual Learning: Scalable Latent Transfer

 We compute the Euclidean distance $d$ between two functions (Appendix \ref{app:nt_kernel}) which we approximate using Monte Carlo integration with a set of inputs from the functions' common input space.
-For pre-trained suffixes of length $\ell$, we store a few hidden activations from the input distribution of each pre-trained module at layer $L-\ell+1$.
+For pre-trained suffixes of length $\ell$, we store a few hidden activations from the input distribution of each pre-trained module at the first pre-trained layer $L-\ell+1$.
 Given a new problem, we create a set of function inputs by combining all the stored hidden activations.
-For other possible kernels, see Appendix \ref{app:nt_ablations}.
+For other kernels, see Appendix \ref{app:nt_ablations}.

-\textbf{Search Strategy} We can use our probabilistic model to define a scalable search strategy over a set of NT paths.
+\textbf{Search Strategy and Scalability.} We can use our probabilistic model to define a scalable search strategy (Algorithm \ref{alg:npt-strategy}) over a set of NT paths.
 Due to our prior, we only consider NT paths that have the same suffix as a previous solution.
 Denote by $\boldsymbol{\pi}^*$ the set of previous solutions, i.e., the paths that were used to solve previous learning problems.
-Our search strategy, detailed in Algorithm \ref{alg:npt-strategy}, first searches for the previous solution $\pi' \in \boldsymbol{\pi}^*$ that is most relevant to the current learning task, using Bayesian optimization.
-Then we search over the suffixes of $\pi'$ in particular, and choose exactly how many its modules to reuse.
+Our method first searches for the previous solution $\pi' \in \boldsymbol{\pi}^*$ that is most relevant to the current learning task, using Bayesian optimization.
+Then we search over the suffixes of $\pi'$ in particular, and choose exactly how many of its modules to reuse.